A healthy blueberry compote made with fresh blueberries and sweetened with honey, this easy no sugar blueberry compote is so delicious!

 - Place the blueberries, honey and vanilla in a small saucepan and mix gently.
 Heat over low heat.

-- Cook about 15 minutes, stirring occasionally with a wooden spoon, until blueberries are very soft and starting to bleed.
+- Cook about 15 minutes, stirring occasionally with a wooden spoon, until blueberries are very soft and starting to burst.

-- Take off heat.
+- Take the blueberry compote off the heat.
 Allow to slightly cool and thicken, about 5 minutes.
 Serve alone, or as a topping.